LegalizeAdulthood/iterated-dynamics/ReadMe.md

     Data files, such as color maps, parameter files, formula files, and so-on that are installed with Id.

-- `fractint`
+- `legacy`
-  Miscellaneous files in the main fractint source folder.
+  Miscellaneous legacy FRACTINT files used for reference.
 These are not currently used for any of the compilation of the code and are placed here just for reference.
+Once the corresponding features are implemented in Id, these files will be deleted.